Malaysia PM urges Indonesia to tackle fires, haze drifts to Thai sky

 Indonesia has come under pressure in the past few weeks to contain the annual haze crisis, which is caused by slash-and-burn agriculture on Sumatra island and its part of Borneo island.

-Companies seeking to clear land for palm oil and pulp wood plantations have been accused of encouraging the fires that often smoulder for weeks in underground peat deposits.
+Companies seeking to clear land for palm oil and pulp wood plantations have been accused of encouraging the fires that often smolder for weeks in underground peat deposits.

 The problem has been exacerbated this year by the El Nino weather phenomenon which has brought unusually dry conditions.